Making Graduation a Reality, One Class at a Time!

 Events and Activities

-*Unless otherwise noted, Student Support Services events are primarily only open to Copiah-Lincoln Community College SSS students.
+*Unless otherwise noted, Students Obtaining Academic Rewards (SOAR) events are primarily only open to Copiah-Lincoln Community College SOAR students.

 Cultural trips and 4 year college/university tours